Everything You Need To Know About Your Credit Score

 - Any combination of two of the following documents: water bill, electricity bill, telephone bill, bank account statement, credit card statement, or EPF statement.

 As your report will be sent to your nearest financial institution, this process will take up to four weeks.
 However, the cost is free.

 BNM introduced a free online solution for checking your CCRIS report back in January 2018.
 However, like other government agencies, it requires you to first register for an online account with BNM.
 To do this, you will need to:

 - Request for your 6-digit eCCRIS PIN and verify your identity at any BNMLINK Kuala Lumpur, BNM Offices or AKPK branch.
 The PIN will be sent to your registered mobile phone number.

 - Perform your first time login at the eCCRIS site using your IC number and PIN.

 - Create your user profile with username, password, and three security questions.

 - You can now return at any time to view your credit report by logging in and selecting “Check ENQUIRY > Self Enquiry – Individual”

-RAM Credit Information Sdn Bhd (RAMCI) is a licensed credit rating agency under the purview of the Ministry of Finance Malaysia.
-It is part of the RAM Holdings Berhad established in 2015.
+Experian entered the Malaysian market with the acquisition of RAM Credit Information Sdn Bhd (RAMCI) in 2019.
+As such, it is a licensed credit rating agency under the purview of the Ministry of Finance Malaysia.

 Similar to RAMCI, CTOS is registered under the Credit Reporting Agencies Act 2010.
 It is a Credit Reporting Agency that collates and provides individuals with their credit reports that detail their credit history for the past 24 months, legal proceedings, company ownership and directorship, and even testimonies from companies that they have business dealings with.